Sumter de Leon Lowry Jr.: Post–World War I

 After the war Lowry was one of the organizers of the Florida National Guard's 116th Field Artillery Regiment.
 After commanding the regiment's 1st Battalion as a major, he commanded the Benjamin Field Military Post as a lieutenant colonel, then commanded the regiment from 1923 to 1934 with the rank of colonel.
 In 1934 he was promoted to brigadier general as commander of 56th Artillery Brigade, 31st Division.

 In the 1930s and 1940s, Lowry authored several articles on military topics for professional journals.
 Among these were "The 116th Field Artillery Makes History" (The Field Artillery Journal, Jan.–Feb.
 1936, pp. 88–89) and "Is This Perfection?"
 (The Field Artillery Journal, Sep.–Oct.
 1937, pp. 333–336).

 World War II

 During World War II, Lowry commanded the 31st Division Artillery.
 He led the organization during training at several posts in the United States before deploying to the Pacific Theater in 1944.
-Lowry's unit took part in the Dutch East Indies and New Guinea campaigns against the Japanese, and returned home in August 1945, following the end of the war.
+Lowry's unit took part in the Dutch East Indies and New Guinea campaigns against the Japanese, and returned home in early 1945.
+After returning to the United States, Lowry served as assistant commandant of the Infantry Replacement Training Center at Camp Livingston, Louisiana until he was discharged from active duty following the end of the war.
 Lowry's wartime service was recognized with award of the Army Distinguished Service Medal and Bronze Star Medal.